molmod/yaff/doc/ug_install.rst

     ./setup.py build_ext -i
     nosetests -v

-If some tests fail, post the output of the tests on the `YAFF mailing list <https://groups.google.com/forum/#!forum/yaff>`_.
+If some tests fail, post the output of the tests on the `Yaff mailing list <https://groups.google.com/forum/#!forum/yaff>`_.